selfup/exdaas/README.md

 _Heroku will not keep the `dets_*` files on reboot/rebuild since it is not in git history_

-Make sure the container builds!
+Make sure the container builds (heroku will rebuild it anyways but just be sure it works)!

-`./scripts/prod.sh`
+`./scripts/test.sh`

 ### If not logged in to Heroku